Water quality in Canadian rivers

 British Columbia

 Table B.2.
-Water quality guidelines used in British Columbia
+Water quality parameters and guidelines used to calculate the British Columbia WQI

 Parameter Form Guideline Source